 And so the experience of the victim of the psychopath or sociopath is further undermined, leading to greater emotional suffering in the form of doubting their own experience.

 How do we heal from having been raised by, married to, or in business with a personality type like this?

 The healing work required by those who have been impacted by relationships with psychopaths and sociopaths may include the following tasks:

 - Protecting yourself.
 First and foremost in the healing journey, you have to protect yourself and establish safety for yourself (and any children you may have).
-This may mean setting more boundaries in your relationship with them.
+This may mean setting more boundaries in your relationship with them (If you would like to learn how to set healthy boundaries, please be sure to explore my signature online course, Hard Families, Good Boundaries).
 It may mean opening your own bank account.
 It may mean going to couples counseling to get an impartial witness and advocate.
 It may, ultimately, mean leaving them.
 This may mean getting restraining orders.
 This may mean emancipating yourself from them if you can.
 This may mean moving.
 Whatever it takes, creating logistical, physical safety for yourself is the first priority.

 - Educating yourself.
 Whether this is through books and articles (see my list of further reading below) or through professional support, you will likely need to begin learning about what psychopathy and sociopathy is, what this can look like in relationship, and what the possible impacts of it can look like.
 The first step in any healing process is bringing awareness to what is, and I find that psychoeducation about psychopaths and sociopaths can be deeply illuminating as you begin your healing journey.